fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Early Manhood

 </summary>

+Muhammad grew up to become a fine young man.
+He became known for his excellent manners, and because of the honesty in his conduct and dealings he was referred to as al- Sadiq (The Truthful One) and al-Amin (The Trustworthy One).

+The prophet Muhammad  ﷺ    was a shepherd and worked for his uncle Abu Talib.

 Somebody from Kinana killed a man Khawasin (Kays A'glan) branch and they attacked people in Haram.
 (around 15) The prophet  ﷺ    participated in wars of Fijar. he was responsible for looking for arrows and bring them back.
 They reached a peace treaty.